 Who is Quick Carbon?

 Quick Carbon is a growing academic research initiative and a protocol for rapidly assessing soil carbon stocks across a landscape.
-Quick Carbon has been housed within the Ucross High Plains Stewardship Initiative (UHPSI) for the past three years, supported by UHPSI staff, as well as faculty, master’s students, and Ph.D. candidates at the Yale School of Forestry & Environmental Studies (F&ES).
-UHPSI is a research program within F&ES focused on land management in the American West, emphasizing innovative graduate research and the development of intuitive, open-source tools for decision makers.
+Quick Carbon has been housed within Yale School of Forestry & Environmental Studies (F&ES) for the past three years, supported by staff, faculty, master’s students, and Ph.D. candidates.
 F&ES aspires to lead the world toward a sustainable future with cutting-edge research, teaching, and public engagement on society’s evolving and urgent environmental challenges.

 Does Quick Carbon only work in grasslands or specific soil types?